rspamd/rspamd.com/doc/modules/reputation.md

 * URLs reputation - `url` selector
 * Generic reputation based on [selectors framework](../configuration/selectors.html) - `generic` selector

-All selector types but `generic` requires no explicit configuration. `Generic` selector requires a `selector` attribute to be set.
-For the advanced configuration of the selectors, you can check the source code of the module.
-Here's an improved version in British-English:

 All selector types except for `generic` do not require explicit configuration.
 The `generic` selector, on the other hand, necessitates the setting of a selector attribute.
 For more advanced `selector` configurations, you may refer to the module's source code.